-Over the past century, the availability of polyunsaturated and monounsaturated fats in our food system have both increased by 300 to 400 calories per person per day, while saturated fat has increased by around 100 calories per day.
+Over the past century, the availability of polyunsaturated and monounsaturated fats in our food system has both increased by 300 to 400 calories per person per day, while saturated fat has increased by about 100 calories per day.

 To put this into context, popular foods that contain more monounsaturated fats include:

 - avocado oil (72%),

 - cashews (40%),

 Although many of these are low-carb and keto favourites, they are not going to be optimal if your goal is to lose body fat.
 Even worse than naturally occurring fat is when seed oils are combined with starches and sugars.

 Although it makes up a smaller portion of our energy intake than monounsaturated fats, our consumption of polyunsaturated fats has followed a similar trajectory over the last century.